caseyg/awesome/TOPICS.md

 *   [chartdb/chartdb](https://github.com/chartdb/chartdb) - Database diagrams editor that allows you to visualize and design your DB with a single query.

 *   [dolthub/dolt](https://github.com/dolthub/dolt) - Dolt – Git for Data

+*   [getredash/redash](https://github.com/getredash/redash) - Make Your Company Data Driven.
+Connect to any data source, easily visualize, dashboard and share your data.

 ## mssql